NemanjaTalijan/GUI-Apps-Automation-Testing/README.md

 # GUI Apps Automation Testing
-  -Code is on develop branch
+  -Code is on the develop branch